 collections of sculptures, paintings and art objects in town.

 Located across the street from the famed Cafe Des Artistes restaurant

 Artist at work on the downtown beach right off the Malecon boardwalk putting finishing touches

-on his newest Vallarta sand sculpture
+on his Vallarta sand sculpture

 Jim Demetro's latest public artwork, the bronze sculpture known as Andale Bernardo,